 1. Welcome letter from the IILPM Chairman; and

-2. LPP Certification certificate with the gold IILPM seal.
+2. LPA Certification certificate with the gold IILPM seal.

 How can I promote myself with the LPP certification?